timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2025-09-20
+# Objectives for Today 2025-09-21

 - Just Chatting as we Get started & warmed up.
-- Create content for Discord announcements/event thing.
 - Try creating more gamedev clips to announce 100 day game.
 - Preproduction / Design / Planning of "100 Day Game"
+- Write up the "4 year indie dev starting 4th game" article/post.
+- Write up the "A day in the life as an Indie Developer" article/post.
+- Art Practice create a potential simple city scene.

 ## Events / Notices / Coming Soon

 - FIRST DAY OF 100 DAY GAME: October 1st.